p5quared/databases/README.md

 ## Introduction to Databases

 A database is a structured collection of data that is organized and stored in a way that makes it easy to access, manage, and retrieve information.
 Databases are widely used in modern software applications for storing and managing data, such as user information, product details, or financial records.
+It is easy to overcomplicate the idea of a database, but at its core, every database is essentially just an interface to read and write data to text files (oversimplification, but conceptually I think this is accurate).

 There are several types of databases, including relational, hierarchical, and NoSQL databases.
 In this exercise, we will focus on relational databases, which organize data in tables with rows and columns, and use SQL (Structured Query Language) for managing data.